gilevskaya/tailwind-demo/README.md

 ### Bottom line

 All it does is generates some atomic classes based on a config.
 I think the question is if we like the atomic classes approach overall (if we do this seems like a way to go).
-And we don't – how do we build a reusable design building blocks, that would enforce design consistency and speed up the development process.
+And we don't – how do we build a reusable system of design building blocks, that would enforce design consistency and speed up the development process.